Valeriy Gorban: 2014 — :Eurolamp World Rally Team

-Valeriy Gorban’s career has been undergoing changes since 2014.
+Valeriy Gorban’s career has been changing since 2014.
 The team completely changed its colors and naming sponsor.
 Bright red colors became a thing of the past.
-Instead, Mini Cooper RRC got its new appearance - bright green with a red stripe alongside.
-Eurolamp brand has first become recognizable and associated with the up-to-date technologies in motor sport and thereafter in everyday life.
+Instead, Mini Cooper RRC got its new appearance – bright green with a red stripe alongside.
+Eurolamp brand has first become recognizable and associated with the up-to-date technologies in motorsport and thereafter in everyday life.

-Early triumphs have been achieved already during the first year of rallying under new colors, when the team reached chemistry with its vehicle in WRC-2 standings.
-The second season on Mini Cooper RRC showed stability: 100% finish in 7 races, 2 victories on special stages and 10th place got in WRC-2 standings.
+Early triumphs have been achieved already during the first year of rallying under new colors in the WRC-2 standings.
+The second season of Mini Cooper RRC showed stability: 100% finish in 7 races, 2 victories on special stages, and 10th place got in WRC-2 standings.

 The team’s debut season was even more impressive.
 Eurolamp WRT got 87 points and 3rd place following the results of 2014.

-Valeriy Gorban and Vladimir Korsi started 2015 with a podium – their crew took third place in WRC-2 standings during the Swedish rally.
+Valeriy Gorban and Vladimir Korsi started 2015 with a podium – their crew took third place in the WRC-2 standings during the Swedish rally.
 But the next sessions turned into a complete disappointment – there were 6 starts and only 3 finishes.
-At the season end, Valery Gorban’s 20 credit points allowed him to get 19th place in the final classification of WRC-2 standings.
-5 victories on special stages of WRC-2 standings were the only thing to be proud of.
+At the season's end, Valery Gorban’s 20 credit points allowed him to get 19th place in the final classification of the WRC-2 standings.
+5 victories on special stages of the WRC-2 standings were the only thing to be proud of.

-2016 was marked by new technical regulations and minor vehicle upgrade.
+2016 was marked by new technical regulations and minor vehicle upgrades.
 And the team had to raise its vehicle status - Mini John Cooper Works RRC turned into Mini John Cooper Works WRC.

-The vehicle appeared to be uncompetitive under the RRC specification in view of the new regulation requirements and compared with R5 class vehicles.
-But the most important thing was that its developer –Prodrive company - had no ideas of how to modify the car to meet new requirements.
+The vehicle appeared to be uncompetitive under the RRC specification given the new regulation requirements and compared with R5 class vehicles.
+But the most important thing was that its developer – Prodrive company – had no idea of how to modify the car to meet new requirements.

-Having the highest-category car at his disposal, Valeriy Gorban’s goal was to be in TOP10 in the overall standings.
-And it happened at the Mexican rally.
-15th place was the best achievement in subsequent races of the season.
-At the end of 2016, Valery Gorban was on the last 25th position in the final ranking of the World Rally Championship.

 For the first time since 2013, Valeriy Gorban used to participate in a rally on his native land.
-His Mitsubishi Lancer Evolution 9 started in the Star Fortetsya rally and easily won the victory with a tremendous advantage over the second prize-winner.
-His second start in Ukraine was at the end of the rally season, when Valery decided to surprise everyone with Mini John Cooper Works WRC notable by its very colorful painting.
+His Mitsubishi Lancer Evolution 9 started in the Star Fortetsya rally and easily won the victory with a tremendous advantage over the second prize winner.
+His second start in Ukraine was at the end of the rally season when Valery decided to surprise everyone with Mini John Cooper Works WRC notable by its very colorful painting.